mambucodev/my-website/content/crestfall/rules/index.md

 +++
 title = "Crestfall's Rules"
-description = "A list of rules you must comply in order to play into the server."
+description = "A list of rules you must comply in order to play on Crestfall."
 +++

 Rules are Work In Progress... *Sorry*.